 Goswami has written several other popular books based on his research on quantum physics and consciousness.
 In The Visionary Window, he demonstrated how science and spirituality could be integrated.
 In Physics of the Soul, Goswami developed a theory of survival after death and reincarnation.
 His book Quantum Creativity is a tour de force instruction in how one might engage in both outer and inner creativity.
 Goswami’s book, The Quantum Doctor, integrates both conventional and alternative medicine.
 In Creative Evolution, Goswami presented a resolution between Darwinism and the intelligent design of life.
 In God is Not Dead, Goswami demonstrated that not only are science and religion compatible, but that quantum physics proves the existence of God.

-In his most recent book, Quantum Creativity (anticipated publication in March, 2014), Goswami explains all facets of creativity—its definition, the quantum thinking it entails, and what is required to be creative.
+In his most recent book, Quantum Creativity: Think Quantum, Be Creative (March, 2014), Goswami explains all facets of creativity—its definition, the quantum thinking it entails, and what is required to be creative.
 Most interestingly, Goswami says, “Every human being has creative potential, and grasping the quantum process—do-be-do-be-do—will help everyone to explore his or her creative potential.”